kyma-incubator/compass/docs/provisioner/08-01-provisioning-gcp.md

 }
 ```

 The operation of provisioning is asynchronous.
-Use the provisioning operation ID to [check the Runtime Operation Status](08-03-runtime-operation-status.md) and verify that the provisioning was successful.
+Use the provisioning operation ID (`provisionRuntime`) to [check the Runtime Operation Status](08-03-runtime-operation-status.md) and verify that the provisioning was successful.
 Use the Runtime ID (`id`) to [check the Runtime Status](08-04-runtime-status.md).